hannestschofenig/tls-dual-certs/draft-yusef-tls-dual-certs.md

 Implementations MUST verify both signatures and MUST associate each with its corresponding certificate chain.

 This dual-signature structure applies equally to `CertificateVerify` messages carried in Exported Authenticators with second signature using "Secondary Exported Authenticator" as the context string.

+# Performance Considerations

+The use of dual certificates increases the size of individual certificates, certificate chains, and associated signatures, which can result in significantly larger TLS handshake messages.
+These larger payloads may cause packet fragmentation, retransmissions, and handshake delays, especially in constrained or lossy network environments.

+To mitigate these impacts, deployments can apply certificate chain optimization techniques, such as those described in Section 6.1 of {{?I-D.reddy-uta-pqc-app}}, to minimize transmission overhead and improve handshake robustness.

 #  Security Considerations